WikiConference North America

 WikiConference North America, formerly WikiConference USA, is an annual conference organized by the Wikipedia community in North America.
 The first two events were held at New York Law School and Washington, D.C.'s National Archives Building in 2014 and 2015, respectively.
-The third annual conference, rebranded WikiConference North America, was held at San Diego's Central Public Library in 2016, with a pre-conference day at Balboa Park.
+The third conference, rebranded WikiConference North America, was held at San Diego's Central Library in 2016, with a pre-conference day at Balboa Park.

 WikiConference North America 2017 was held in Montreal in 2017, as a pre-conference to Wikimania.
 The 2018 and 2019 events were held in Columbus, Ohio and Cambridge, Massachusetts, respectively.
+Following virtual conferences from 2020 to 2022 because of the COVID-19 pandemic, the conference returned to an in-person format in Toronto in 2023.
+The 2024 conference was held at Indiana University Indianapolis.
+The 2025 conference was held in New York City.

 Description

 The annual conference is organized by and for Wikipedia editors, enthusiasts, and volunteers.
 Staff from the Wiki Education Foundation, which co-sponsored the 2015 event, and the Wikimedia Foundation also attend each year.
-The conference has been held in New York City; Washington, D.C.; San Diego; Montreal; Columbus, Ohio; and Cambridge, Massachusetts.
-The 2020 and 2021 events were held virtually because of the COVID-19 pandemic.
+The conference has been held in New York City; Washington, D.C.; San Diego; Montreal; Columbus, Ohio; Cambridge, Massachusetts; Toronto; and Indianapolis.
+From 2020 to 2022, events were primarily virtual because of the COVID-19 pandemic.